Suicide in the military

 Suicide in the military is the act of ending one's life during or after a career in the armed forces.

-While suicide rates in military organisations vary internationally, official statistics in several countries show a consistently higher risk in certain subgroups.
+While suicide rates in military organizations vary internationally, official statistics in several countries show a consistently higher risk in certain subgroups.

-In the United Kingdom (UK), young serving personnel are markedly more likely than older personnel and same-age civilians to end their lives.

-The risk among former military personnel is higher than among either serving personnel or the general population, according to research in Australia, Canada, the UK, and the United States (US).
+In the United Kingdom, young serving personnel are markedly more likely than older personnel and same-age civilians to end their lives.
+The risk among former military personnel is higher than among either serving personnel or the general population, according to research in Australia, Canada, the UK, and the United States.
 The risk is particularly marked among veterans who joined up at a young age.